I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 However, since the battery life is so good, I’m finding I can get away with not toggling off my camera.
 A habit hard to break after using the A7r and A7rII and X-Pro2 for years.

-I love the touch bar, my only complaint, and this is my complaint with the camera in general, you can’t customize it enough.Â
+I love the touch bar, my only complaint, and this is my complaint with the camera in general, you can’t customize it enough.

 I’ve set the function bar to have all my landscape photography tools that I can quickly toggle on and off.
-AWB for swipe, I’ve set the left button to my tilt-level pop up and my right touch as my histogram.
-So when I’m setting up some shots, I can quickly use the touch bar for these features and it’s fantastic.
+AWB for swipe, I’ve set the left button to my tilt-level pop-up and my right touch as my histogram.
+So when I’m setting up some shots, I can quickly use the touch bar for these features, and it’s fantastic.

-The Multi Function Touch Bar is an amazing feature and I use it all the time, and because it has a two second lock, I never trigger any of the settings by accident like I would if it were just a standard function button.
+The Multi Function Touch Bar is an amazing feature and I use it all the time, and because it has a two-second lock, I never trigger any of the settings by accident like I would if it were just a standard function button.

 Battery Life – Here we go again.
-Not sure what’s going on with the CIPA ratings, but I’m consistently getting 1,000 shots per half battery charge.
-So I’d assume I could get close to 2,000 shots per battery.
-I’ve never actually run out of a battery or have even broken past a half charge in a single days use on my Sony A7rIII and I’ve yet to run out of battery on the EOS R or break past a half charge with a single days use, so I would say it’s pretty dumb to compare battery life here or even mention the rates between Sony and Canon.
+I’m unsure what’s happening with the CIPA ratings, but I’m consistently getting 1,000 shots per half-battery charge.
+So, I’d assume I could get close to 2,000 shots per battery.
+I’ve never run out of a battery or even broken past a half charge in a single day of use on my Sony A7rIII.
+I’ve yet to run out of battery on the EOS R or break past a half charge with a single day’s use, so it’s pretty dumb to compare battery life here or even mention the rates between Sony and Canon.
 But yet, people are still doing it.
-Maybe you can get 2,200 shots in one day on the Sony A7III where as you can only get 2,000 a day on the EOS R.
+Maybe you can get 2,200 shots in one day on the Sony A7II,I as you can only get 2,000 a day on the EOS R.

-Update:Â I went out shooting all day with the camera not in ECO mode.
-I didn’t turn of the camera after each shot and was a lot lazier conserving power manually.
+Update: I went out shooting all day with the camera, not in ECO mode.
+I didn’t turn off the camera after each shot and was much lazier manually conserving power.
 This is probably how a lot of people shoot.
-In this situation I got 1,200 shots before the battery died.
-But I still tend to close my LCD down with the screen facing in, after each shot, so that does converse power possibly.
-So if you were really lazy about never powering off you camera and leaving your LCD screen on while not putting the camera in ECO mode, you would probably get under 1,000 shots per battery.
+In this situation, I got 1,200 shots before the battery died.
+But I still tend to close my LCD down with the screen facing in after each shot, so that does conserve power possibly.
+So, if you were really lazy about never powering off your camera and leaving your LCD screen on while not putting the camera in ECO mode, you would probably get under 1,000 shots per battery.

 Video Features